 Falanghina is an ancient Italian white-wine grape, reportedly of Greek origin.
 It is also said that Falanghina is the grape variety behind Falernian, the most famous wine of Roman antiquity and the inspiration for Falerno del Massico.
 There has been a renaissance of interest in Falanghina since the turn of the century, and there is now a movement to restore the reputation of this once-venerated grape.

 Most Falanghina is grown in Campania, in southern Italy.
 The vines thrive in the porous volcanic soils around Mt.
 Vesuvius and the warm Mediterranean climate.
-The berries are yellow-skinned and coated with a thin layer of protective wax.
+The berries are yellow skinned and coated with a thin layer of protective wax.

-As a wine, Falanghina can have a slightly pine scent, but is better known for its citrus blossom aromas, in particular bitter orange.
+As a wine, Falanghina can have a slight pine scent, but is better known for its citrus blossom aromas, in particular bitter orange.
 On the palate it typically shows classic apple and pear flavors, depending on where it is grown, with spicy or mineral notes.